EitanJoseph/SCARES-Mini-Tool/README.md

 # HEJP Scares Mini Tool

-Running:

-Type "npm run <your name>"
+Running: Choose which project want to run and check their specific running instructions.

 ## Features: